tomhiskey/tom-personal-site-jekyll/blog/deploying-eleventy-to-github-pages-one-way.md

 layout: post
 ---

+*Disclaimer: this is definitely not the best way of doing things.
+I really don't know what I'm doing.
+But I hope it's still helpful to you in some way.*

 I used Eleventy to rebuild my personal website, and had a bit a headache getting it deployed to GitHub Pages.

 There's not much guidance online.
 The best seems to be the article that [Jonathan Snook has written about deploying an 11ty site to GitHub Pages](https://snook.ca/archives/servers/deploying-11ty-to-gh-pages).
 But rightly or wrongly I felt a little daunted about using Travis CI for the build, and I believe I'd have to pay for it after a while.
 So I thought I'd try and cobble together something different.